 Warren County is now home to three wineries that are all 20 minutes or less from downtown Bowling Green and feature a delicious variety of wines: Traveler's Cellar Winery, Bluegrass Vineyard, and Reid's Livery Winery.
-All offer free tastings of their delicious wines that you can then purchase by the glass or bottle while also learning about how the proprietors craft their wines.
+All offer tastings of their delicious wines that you can then purchase by the glass or bottle while also learning about how the proprietors craft their wines.

 Derrick and Deserea Huff opened Warren County's newest winery in August 2019 — Traveler's Cellar, a boutique, small-farm winery and vineyard.
 This winery features a custom-built tasting room overlooking the vineyard, or you can buy a glass to drink in the wine cellar or on the patio.

 Can't visit Bowling Green yet, but you want to give them a try?
 They ship to more than 30 states.

 Bluegrass Vineyard5016 Smiths Grove Road | Smiths Grove, KY 42171

-Drew and Jessica Rogers began making small batches of wine in 2011 at their beautiful vineyard in quaint Smiths Grove.
-They produce small batches of hand-crafted wines.
-Their vineyard produces nearly 4,000 pounds of grapes annually — and now you can visit their new tasting room, which opened earlier this month at this family-friendly winery.
+Drew and Jessica Rogers began making small batches of wine in 2011 at their beautiful vineyard in quaint Smiths Grove where they produce small batches of hand-crafted wines.
+Their vineyard produces nearly 4,000 pounds of grapes annually — and now you can visit their expansive tasting room overlooking beautiful southern Kentucky farmland.

-Bluegrass Vineyard produces 18 different wines, ranging from sweet whites and rosés like the Loui (made from Traminette and Riesling grapes), Strawberry and Watermelon to dry reds including two new ones: the Bluegrass Red (featuring Chambourcin, Villard Noir, and Noiret grapes) and the Mammoth (primarily Merlot grapes) — you can find the full list and description on their website, where you can also get information on how to get their wines shipped to you.
+Bluegrass Vineyard makes more than 20 different wines, ranging from sweet whites and rosés like the Loui (made from Traminette and Riesling grapes), Strawberry and Watermelon to dry reds including the Bluegrass Red (featuring Chambourcin, Villard Noir, and Noiret grapes) and the Mammoth (primarily Merlot grapes) — you can find the full list and description on their website, where you can also get information on how to get their wines shipped to you.